Updated: Jan 26

-Comedian Maria Bamford delivered an uncomfortable but hilarious commencement speech at the University of Minnesota.
-Bamford’s 11 minute speech at her alma mater revolved around the taboo topic of how much money the school offered her to make the appearance.
-Spoiler alert: It was $0.
+Comedian Maria Bamford delivered an uncomfortable but hilarious commencement speech at her alma mater, the University of Minnesota.
+Bamford’s 11-minute truth-telling fest revolved around the taboo topic of how much money the school offered her to make the appearance.

-Bamford, who received her degree in creative writing, joked about the offer.
+Bamford, who received her degree in creative writing, joked about the school's offer.
 “Was my alma mater low-balling me?...
 [Were they] suggesting that I couldn’t get paid for the exact job I paid them to teach me how to get paid to do?”

 Bamford says she went to her Business Manager for advice before responding.
-She describes him as, “a businessman living in West Milwaukee, Wisconsin, an aluminum siding salesman, and a 79 year old father of my dear friend Jackie.”
+She describes him as, “A businessman living in West Milwaukee, Wisconsin, an aluminum siding salesman and a 79-year old father of my dear friend Jackie.”

 The advice he gave her, while unpolished, deserves a place on the list of money rules to live by:

 Watch the full speech below to hear the results of her “postgraduate course in the art of salary negotiation,” and be sure to remember Bamford’s words next time you receive a less-than-ideal offer!